People use Oxycodone recreationally to get high because it is a powerful opioid.

-Euphoria, intense feelings of sedation and relaxation and pain relief make the recreational use of oxycodone popular among opioid abusers and addicts.
-By targeting the same opioid receptors in the brain that morphine and heroin target, oxycodone presents a definite risk for rapid addiction involving serious withdrawal symptoms if the user abstains from taking oxycodone.
+Euphoria, intense feelings of sedation and relaxation and pain relief make the recreational use popular among opioid abusers and addicts.
+By targeting the same opioid receptors in the brain that morphine and heroin target, it presents a definite risk for rapid addiction involving serious withdrawal symptoms if the user abstains from taking it.

 Snorting crushed oxycodone tablets allows the user to experience a quick “rush” by exposing tiny blood vessels crisscrossing nasal passages to the drug.
 This means crushed oxycodone is absorbed almost instantly into nasal tissues and vessels that send oxycodone directly to the brain.